 Download Adobe's free Acrobat Reader software.

-The Office of Environment and Heritage is committed to providing the highest standards in accessible website development and delivering on the guidelines set in WCAG v2.0 AA.
+We are committed to providing the highest standards in accessible website development and delivering on the guidelines set in WCAG v2.0 AA.
 We appreciate all web feedback – on accessibility and any other topics.

 Please contact us on email@example.com or 131 555 (within Australia) or 02 9995 5555 (when calling from overseas) to let us know of any issues, so we can improve our digital services into the future.